-- 8. The WSAB encourages Energy Safety-te, in collaboration with the CPUC, the utilities, and other interested stakeholders, to over time develop a portfolio of -wildfire safety culture performance metrics -that aim to facilitate assessment of these-wildfire safety risks discussed above and engage alternative viewpoints for issues that are not currently considered in safety culture assessments.
-As discussed in this document, examples of potential areas where performance metrics could be developed are: These performance metrics would be established to WSAB alters it's previous draft recommendations to reflect the need for such development as follows: - 8.a) Energy Safety should work with safety culture collaboraters to develop a performance metricunderstanding the risks of for cyberattacks risks during wildfires so that these risks can eventually be incorporated inconsideration of wildfire safety and operations during a cyberattack in their safety culture assessment structures. - 9.b) Safety culture assessment shouldutilities go beyond a 12 month and 3 year timeframe to include development of performance metrics that reflect consideration of how the understanding the risks that arise as changing climate and vegetation will causemay imply changes in safety practices over a longer horizon.
+- 8. The WSAB encourages Energy Safety, in collaboration with the CPUC, the utilities, and other interested stakeholders, to over time develop a portfolio of wildfire safety culture performance metrics that aim to facilitate assessment of wildfire safety risks engage alternative viewpoints not currently considered in safety culture assessments.
+As discussed in this document, examples of potential areas where performance metrics could be developed are: - a) understanding the risks of cyberattacks during wildfires so that these risks can eventually be incorporated in. safety culture assessment structures. - b) understanding the risks that arise as changing climate and vegetation may imply changes in safety practices over a longer horizon. - c) understanding how customer and community partners' perception of utility wildfire safety practices and performance can be incorporated in assessments of a utility's wildfire safety culture. - d) understanding how a wildfire safety culture could best incorporate consideration of utility-customer interactions on vegetation management safety practices.